fusionbox/django-widgy/docs/tutorials/first-widget.rst

 2. Write the Templates
 -----------------------

 After that, we need to write our templates.
-The templates are expected to be in ``slideshow/templates/widgy/slideshow/slideshow/render.html`` and ``slideshow/templates/widgy/slideshow/slide.html``.
+The templates are expected to be named ``widgy/slideshow/slideshow/render.html`` and ``widgy/slideshow/slide/render.html``.

+To create the slideshow template, add a file at :file:`slideshow/templates/widgy/slideshow/slideshow/render.html`.

 .. code-block:: html+django

-    # widgy/slideshow/slideshow/render.html
     {% load widgy_tags %}
     <div class="cycle-slideshow"
-      data-cycle-timeout={{ self.get_delay_millesconds }}
+      data-cycle-timeout="{{ self.get_delay_milliseconds }}"
       data-cycle-caption-template="{% templatetag openvariable %}alt{% templatetag closevariable %}">
       <div class="cycle-caption"></div>